-Hello, I am Stefan Kempter, and today I am going to present the YaSM® Process Map: a set of process diagrams and document templates for organizations that want to get serious with introducing YaSM.
+Hello, I am Stefan Kempter, and today I am going to present the YaSM® Process Map: a set of process diagrams and document templates for organizations that want to get serious about introducing YaSM.

 These diagrams and templates are the ideal tool for developing a sound understanding of service management best practice, and they will save you a lot of time and work when designing and documenting the service management processes in your organization.